Author: Lem Chuck Moth

 It should be translated as Sri Bhadravarmanpati Prah Ko of Vara dynasty (Vamsa).

 The Animistic Culture vs Brahmanism

 Scholars referred ancient animistc societies to build up theirs religion on day-to-day experience with the natural world.
 They then draw the conclusion that religions of today were made-up by men on the same way.
-The Khmer-Mon tribesmen however acknowleged that theirs religious believes were taught to them by the hight authority Yang spirit.
+The Khmer-Mon tribesmen however acknowledged that theirs religious believes were taught to them by the high authority Yang spirit.
 In the early stage, the teachings concerned mostly of natural science that enables them to cope with nature.
 Along the way, more and more religious disciplines had been imposed on them to live harmoniously with fellow tribesmen as well as with nature.
 The Shaman (Xia-man) carried on the task from generation to generation of taking with fellow tribesmen care the well being of the tribesmen, physically and spirituality.
-While western Scholars later separated science from religion, the Sumerian scholars treated them closely related as the function of one is crucial to the other.
+While western Scholars later separated science from religion, the Sumerian scholars treated them closely related, as the function of one is crucial to the other.